aws-samples/addons-transformer-for-amazon-eks/README.md

 ### Request submission for onboarding the add-on to the program

-It creates a GitHub issue in the onboarding repository for starting the process.
+This functionality creates a GitHub issue in the onboarding repository for starting the process.
 As input, it takes the path to a `yaml` template that should contain the vendor, product and the add-on required information.
 The json-schema for its creation can be found in this repo [schema](./schema/onboarding.schema.json) and an example in the [doc/examples](./doc/examples/onboarding.example.yaml) directory.

 For validation the template, it supports the flag `--dry-run` that prevents the issue creation.